SixArm/project-management-guide/README.md

 Books about project management

+  * The Project Management Book Of Knowledge (PMBOK)
   * Project Management for the Unofficial Project Manager by Kory Kogon et al.
   * Making Things Happen by Scott Berkun